strawp/RIFT/README.md

 of their name.
 For example, `strName` and `strIcing` are string fields, rendered as text boxes on the web and stored as varchars in the database.
 `cnfVegan` is a "Confirm" box, rendered as a single checkbox on the web and stored as a 0/1 in a tinyint in the database.

-The full list of available field types can be found in the application under `Reports -> System -> List field types` when you are logged in as an admin user.
+The full list of available field types can be found in the application under `Reports -> System -> List site features` when you are logged in as an admin user.
 A demonstration of how these fields are rendered is also available in the `test` class.

 If you log into your instance of RIFT you will see how this class is rendered by going to `http://your.site/cake/`.